isomerpages/nlb-biblioasia/_topics/Local Icons.md

 <img src="/images/vol-17-issue-3/how-changi-airport-came-to-be/Facing%20Page2.jpg">

-#### <a style="text-decoration: none; font-weight: bold;" href="/vol-15/issue-2/jul-sep-2019/shipyards-keppel-sembawang">The Story of Two Shipyards: Keppel & Sembawang</a>
+#### <a style="text-decoration: none; font-weight: bold;" href="/vol-15/issue-2/jul-sep-2019/shipyards-keppel-sembawang">The Story of Two Shipyards: Keppel &amp; Sembawang</a>
-Keppel and Sembawang shipyards are major players in Singapore’s maritime and shipping industry.
-Wee Beng Geok traces the colonial origins of these two companies.
+Keppel and Sembawang shipyards are major players in Singapore’s maritime and shipping industry.&nbsp;Wee Beng Geok&nbsp;traces the colonial origins of these two companies.
 <hr>

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-15/issue-2/jul-sep-2019/oriental-emporium/">Oriental Emporium: The End of an Era</a>